theirongolddev/gitlab-insights/docs/architecture.md

 ## Executive Summary

-gitlab-insights is built using the T3 Stack (Next.js + TypeScript + tRPC + Prisma + NextAuth + Tailwind), optimized for rapid full-stack development with end-to-end type safety.
+gitlab-insights is built using the T3 Stack (Next.js 16 + TypeScript + tRPC + Prisma 6 + BetterAuth + Tailwind v4), optimized for rapid full-stack development with end-to-end type safety.
 The architecture is polling-based, centered on scheduled GitLab API fetching and periodic data synchronization.
-PostgreSQL serves as the primary data store with Prisma ORM, NextAuth handles GitLab OAuth authentication, and tRPC provides type-safe client-server APIs.
+PostgreSQL serves as the primary data store with Prisma ORM, BetterAuth handles GitLab OAuth authentication, and tRPC provides type-safe client-server APIs.

 **Key Architectural Decisions:**
 - **Starter Template:** T3 Stack for rapid setup with pre-configured auth, database, and type-safe APIs